 This post may contain affiliate links.

-Yellow Thai Chicken Coconut Curry – Better-than-takeout yellow curry is EASY and ready in 25 minutes!!
+Thai Yellow Curry with Chicken — Better-than-takeout yellow curry is EASY and ready in 25 minutes!!
 Healthy comfort food with the PERFECT amount of heat and lots of textures and flavors in every bite!
 Impress your friends and family and make this DELICIOUS curry at home!!

 I could drink the coconut milk broth or prepare it as a soup – it’s so good and it keeps the chicken so juicy and moist.
 I used full fat coconut milk but have used lite in previous curry recipes and it may not be quite as rich, but it’s still great.